domsq/tina-q-cards/README.md

 # Tina Q Cards

 Tina Q Cards is a website selling bespoke handmade greeting cards for occasions such as birthdays, anniversaries, get well soon and so on.
 Users are able to browse the selection of cards and purchase any they like the look of.
 They can also send a message requesting cards to be made to requirements.
 Users will be able to look at previous orders and update their delivery details if they register an account.
+Admin users can add, edit and delete products.
+Non-admin users are also able to add, edit and delete replies to the blog posts (they can only edit and delete replies that belong to them).

 ![Image of application pages on different screen sizes](https://raw.githubusercontent.com/domsq/tina-q-cards/master/screenshots/am_i_responsive.JPG)<br>